Rampage95/SASOL_TTEST/readme.md

 ![image](https://user-images.githubusercontent.com/79465722/222984674-160d3998-e050-44a4-989d-009320f64785.png)

-- To add product tags, write the tag in the `New Tag` field and click on `Plus icon`.
+- To add product tags, write the tag in the `New Tag` field and click on the `Plus icon`.

 ![Untitled3](https://user-images.githubusercontent.com/79465722/222976421-3e887be5-80eb-46e0-8f72-032ddf0b1bdb.png)